nuthanc/microservice/ticketing/README.md

 * D 2-listener: Listener class as Abstract
   * abstract class are not meant to be used directly
 * D 3-listener: Subclass

+### The Listener Abstract Class
+* D 2-Listener:
+* In listener class,
+  * protected property: access also from the subclass